itispey/legendary-bot/README.md

 For start the bot, type `./launch.sh` in terminal or press <kbd>CTRL</kbd>+<kbd>C</kbd> twice.

 For adding multiple bots, copy Alpha folder and rename it to whatever you want.
-The add the folder path to `launchbots.sh` and run all the bots with one command.
+Then add the folder path to `launchbots.sh` and run all the bots with one command.

 # enable anti pornographic
 The anti pornographic feature is using [eugencepoi/nsfw_api](https://hub.docker.com/r/eugencepoi/nsfw_api/).